 The stories you share don't have to be action-packed or set in far off places - very few people have those kinds of stories!
 What makes a story interesting is how you felt about what happened - this gives your children a chance to get to know you.
 A story doesn’t need to be long - your children will probably ask questions that draw out lots of detail.

 - Look through old photographs: this can help you remember experiences and details you might have forgotten.

 - Try a warm up game: this helps get everyone relaxed and in the mood to share.
-Why not try this game(this will open in a new window), where everyone rolls a dice and asks a question based on the number they land on?
+Why not try this game, where everyone rolls a dice and asks a question based on the number they land on?
 You can download a dice roll app to your phone, or you can make one using paper or card if needed.